Behind the scenes of my TEDx talk: one panic attack, two wobbly legs, a bit of swearing inside a church bathroom — and an incredible honor

 A couple of weeks later I met with Margie and another committee member, Olivia, to review my outline.
 The working title was “The Unexpected Journey of a Passion Project.”
 Margie had good and specific edits that I was happy to incorporate.

 In the following weeks, I carried the script around the house like a safety blanket.
 I dragged it from room to room as I refined and memorized the talk, stealing glances at the crinkled paper when I couldn’t remember what came next.
 Anyone who saw me walk Watson around the neighborhood or walk laps at the dog park likely saw and heard me practice.

 A couple of friends reached out to inquire how they could get tickets to the TEDx event.

 Their support meant a lot.
 Truly.
 But, selfishly, I did not want them there and was grateful they were close enough friends that I could tell them that.
-I was worried I’d see them in the audience, and that my brain would be distracted by the slightest scrunch of their eyebrows, or a tiny tilt of their head.
+I was worried I’d see them in the audience, and that my brain would try to interpret the slightest scrunch of their eyebrows or a tiny tilt of their head.
 I didn’t want to give my brain fuel for distraction.